nikostra/twoforoneagent/README.md

 on the other hand is only used in the playout step, as it helps to determine early which player is going to win a round.
 Thus it improves playout performance by a lot.

 Technical Note: Sometimes the agent times out.
 This happened in less than 10% of games in our testing.
 We suspect it's the same bug that is mentioned in the course forum, as the default MCTS client is also timing out quite a lot in testing and we couldn't find any other reason for those timeouts.

+Load the client into the Mancala Engine with selecting the JAR and classpath + classname: "at.pwd.twoforoneagent.TwoForOneAgent"